-Winter weather means cold air and, for too many of us, chapped lips.
-I like using sugar lip scrubs (like a sugar cookie lip scrub) to help get rid of the excess skin and tacky feeling that can go along with damaged lips.
+Winter weather means cold air and, for many of us, chapped lips.
+I like using sugar lip scrubs (like a sugar cookie lip scrub) to help eliminate the excess skin and tacky feeling that can go along with damaged lips.
 This DIY mint chocolate lip scrub helps gently exfoliate away dead skin cells for softer, smoother lips!

 DIY Mint Chocolate Lip Scrub

 I’ve come up with a few body scrub recipes over the years to help exfoliate away dry skin cells.
 A lip scrub also removes dead skin but often with more gentle ingredients.
 I like that this mint chocolate scrub feels almost creamy, plus it smells (and tastes) delicious!
 Here’s a breakdown of the natural ingredients and why I chose them.

 There’s nothing quite like a warm cup of healthy hot chocolate.
 This superfood isn’t just good for eating, though.
 A 2013 review, Health Benefits of Cocoa, reported cocoa is a potent antioxidant that fights harmful free radical damage.
 The bean even reduces inflammation in the body.
 According to a 2014 study in Nutrients,

 “Flavanol-rich cocoa consumption improves dermal blood flow, increases photoprotection, and contributes to the maintenance of skin health.”

 Cocoa powder is rich in magnesium, copper, potassium, and iron.
 In animal studies, cocoa compounds in skincare helped improve skin tone and elasticity.
 They also helped stop wrinkle damage caused by UV rays.
 So you can have your chocolate cake and eat it too.

 Since cocoa is mildly exfoliating, it helps this gentle lip scrub smooth out lips without being too rough.